-The investment return rate used in the valuation was 4.5% per year, compounded annually (net after administrative expenses).
+The investment return rate used in making the valuation was 4.5% per year, compounded annually (net after administrative expenses).
 This rate of return is not the assumed real rate of return.
 The real rate of return is the portion of investment return which is more than the inflation rate.
 Considering wage inflation recognition of 4.0%, the 4.5% rate translates to an assumed real rate of return of 0.5%.
+No specific price inflation is required to perform this valuation; however, a price inflation assumption on the order of 3.0% or so would be consistent with the other economic assumptions.
 This rate was first used for the June 30, 2006, valuation.